-It has been my clinical experience that the more disrupted children’s lives have been, not only will they be more likely to evidence emotional problems and disruptive behavior, but they are much more likely to retreat into media to escape the pain.
+It has been my clinical experience that the more disrupted children’s lives have been, not only will they be more likely to exhibit emotional problems and disruptive behavior, but they are much more likely to retreat into media to escape the pain.
 The implications are obvious; we, as parents, need to be vigilant and hopefully protect our children from significant adverse child experiences/trauma in the first place, but if they sadly do occur, we must provide our children the help and guidance to promote healing.
 Too often, when all is quiet and unrecognized traumatized children are seemingly happy - as they are all too often absorbed by their media, we assume that all is okay when, in reality, there is a storm brewing beneath that will only surface to bring devastation to what could have been an otherwise happy and fulfilled life if only the adverse experience had been identified and help rendered.
-As Johann Hari (2018) put it, “There’s a house fire inside many of us.”
+As Johann Hari (2018) said, “There’s a house fire inside many of us.”

 Cause Five – Disconnection from Status and Respect:

-Robert Sapolsky’s baboon research revealed that baboons with the lowest status must compulsively show that they know that they are defeated, and they do this by making subordinate gestures – lowering their heads, crawling on their bellies, etc. Moreover, when a baboon is looking and acting this way and when no one is showing him any respect, he will look a lot like a depressed person in that he will keep his head down, he will not want to move, he will lose his appetite and all energy, and when someone comes near him, he will pull away (Sapolsky, 2002).
+Robert Sapolsky’s baboon research revealed that baboons with the lowest status must compulsively show that they know they are defeated.
+They do this by making subordinate gestures – lowering their heads, crawling on their bellies, etc. Moreover, when a baboon is looking and acting this way and when no one is showing him any respect, he will look a lot like a depressed person in that he will keep his head down, he will not want to move, he will lose his appetite and all energy, and when someone comes near him, he will pull away (Sapolsky, 2002).
 Sapolsky subsequently determined that depressed humans are flooded with the same stress hormone, namely cortisol, that low-ranking baboons experience and that the same constellation of changes in the brain and pituitary and adrenal glands also occur (Sapolsky, 1992).

-As noted earlier in this paper, spending much of the day in media does not afford our children the necessary time and experience to build real 3D relationships, nor do they develop competence in a world that will ask much of them and, as a result, they will lose “status and respect,” not only of others but they will also lose self-respect and self-confidence.
-We need to ensure that our children are unplugging in order to develop those necessary skills.
-As Twenge (2006) in her book, Generation Me, astutely pointed out, self-esteem is not based on air, but on mastery and real-world competence.
+As noted earlier in this paper, spending much of the day in media does not afford our children the necessary time and experience to build real 3D relationships, nor do they develop competence in a world that will ask much of them.
+As a result, they will lose “status and respect,” not only of others but also lose self-respect and self-confidence.
+We need to ensure that our children are unplugging to develop those necessary skills.
+As Twenge (2006), in her book Generation Me, astutely pointed out, self-esteem is not based on air but on mastery and real-world competence.

 how to interact creatively with the seasonal